cowlby/CapsLock/README.md

 How to use
 ----------

-There are two ways to use the plugin.
+There are a few to use the plugin.
 First off, every Event object will have a hasCapsLock method which returns the status of the caps lock key.
 True means caps lock is on, false means caps lock is off, and null means CapsLock can't determine the status safely yet.

 	#JS
 	document.id('myTextInput').addEvent('keydown', function(event) {